lamhoNIH/assist/README.md

 Module ```Critical Gene Validation``` requires a 3rd party license and is thus not included in this repo.

+### Where to get data:
+Download data from https://www.dropbox.com/sh/uajkuclelr409e3/AAC0hwI47Ssz8I_FeOH8Pplca/data?dl=0&subfolder_nav_tracking=1.
+The user guide below assumes that you have downloaded all data files and placed them under the `data` subfolder of this project.

 ## User Guide

 Below we describe how to set up and run the ASSIST analysis modules in three different modes.

 ### 1. How to set up the environment for Jupyter notebooks
 Jupyter notebooks for ASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.
 The `notebooks` folder contains requirements files capturing software dependencies for the three notebooks included.
 Corresponding requirement file is loaded into each notebook at the beginning.

 ### 2. How to launch containers for each analysis module
 Before analysis modules can be launched through standalone containers, the corresponding images need to be loaded.
-You can either use the included Makefile to generate the corresponding images or use the following command to load the provided images in the `images/standalone` folder using:
+You can either use the included Makefile to generate the corresponding images or download the compressed image tarball from the `images/standalone` folder, unpack it to the `images/standalone` subfolder under this project and load them using:
 ```
 docker load --input <path to the image tar file>
 ```